 She is passionate about the arts and is an avid sculptor.
 She has a Diploma in Jazz and Popular Music and started life as a tenor saxophonist, trained by Bobby Wellins.

 Emma was recognised for her distinguished contribution to the communications sector with the Freedom of the City of London award in 2017.
-In 2020 she was included in the 'PR Week UK Power Book', the definitive guide to the brightest and most influential PR professionals in Britain.
+In 2020 and 2021 she was included in the 'PR Week UK Power Book', the definitive guide to the brightest and most influential PR professionals in Britain.